wrk8/DMBP/README.md

 Our proposed Diffusion Model-Based Predictor (DMBP) is a new framework that recovers the actual states with conditional diffusion models for state-based RL tasks.
 Our derived non-Markovian training objective reduces the **error accumulations**, which are commonly observed for model-based methods in state-based RL tasks.

-Follow is the visualization of the DMBP denoising effect on Mujoco Hopper-v2 with Gaussian noise (std of 0.1)
+Follow we present the visualization of the denoising effect of DMBP with Diffusion QL (trained on hopper-medium-replay-v2).
+The observation is perturbed with Gaussian distributed random noise with std of 0.10.

  <img src="present/Hopper_medium_replay.gif" width = "700" height = "700" alt="DMBP_Visualization" align=center />